top of page

 The YARDM Project was an immense institutional task, requiring the creation of over a hundred distinct video assets designed to train staff and support beneficiaries in the complex, high-security setting of prisons.

-This project demanded a producer who could handle both massive volume and extreme technical and logistical challenges:
+This project demanded a producer capable of managing both extreme volume and complex technical and logistical challenges:

-1. Extreme Volume: Delivering over 110 individual video content pieces, ranging from short spots and software trainings to two full-length documentaries.
+• Extreme Volume: Delivery of over 110 individual video assets, ranging from short informational spots and software training videos to two full-length documentary films

-2. Mobile Studio Logistics: Transporting and setting up an entire, high-end video, audio, and green-screen studio from Ankara to a hotel in Antalya for intensive filming sessions.
+• Mobile Studio Logistics: Transporting and deploying a complete professional video, audio, and green-screen studio from Ankara to a hotel-based training venue in Antalya

-3. High-Stakes Environments: Filming deep inside prisons, requiring meticulous security clearance and sensitive directorial guidance for staff role-playing and interviews.
+• High-Stakes Environments: Filming inside prisons, requiring extensive security clearance, institutional sensitivity, and precise directorial guidance for staff role-playing and interviews

-4. Creative Independence: Delivering specialized content like original music composition and technical outputs like software training synchronizations.
+• Creative Independence: Delivery of specialized outputs such as original music composition and technically synchronized software training materials

 The mobile studio our producer Fatih Ugur initialized on the field, in a hotel in Antalya during the trainings help as part of the YARDM Project.